charliemaiors/charliemaiors.github.io/_posts/nginx-plus.md

 * Adaptive media streaming
 * High availability setup

 I've tried the healthcheck feature on the minio cluster (check the [article](https://www.carlomaiorano.me/freebsd/2021/02/21/minio-ha.html)), and also the dashboard to check the current state of the web server.
+I'm also planning to test the extended logging and the high availability setup.

+## Ask for a license

+The license is available **ONLY** for side **NON**-commercial projects.